 In early June I organized two lobbying trips with the UNCG Student Body President, the NCSU Student Body President and a member of his executive officer team, and the UNC-CH Graduate and Professional Student Federation.
 We went in two consecutive days, handed out short letters with data on the impacts of budget cuts on the universities as well as personal stories from our respective campuses.
 We met with countless legislators and their aides, but the main takeaway of the trip was educational.
 We all learned a lot about how the General Assembly works and about the logistics of lobbying.
 We are now much better prepared to lobby this spring during the long session when we can have a much larger impact.

-We are in the midst of planning a coordinated lobbying effort between the university’s official lobbying and state outreach team, student government and our Carolina Advocacy Committee, and the UNC Parent’s Council.
+We are in the midst of planning a coordinated lobbying effort between the university’s official lobbying and state outreach team, Student Government and our Carolina Advocacy Committee, and the UNC Parent’s Council.
 This endeavor will allow us to truly make an impact on budgetary decisions in Raleigh this spring.

-ASG:
+Association of Student Governments (ASG):

 February Meeting: This was my first meeting of ASG.
-I came along with Mary Cooper and Zealan Hoover the weekend after my successful election and the student body referendum vote to remain a member of ASG.
+I came along with Mary Cooper and Zealan Hoover the weekend after my election and the student body referendum vote to remain a member of ASG.
 It was interesting to see how the organization worked and learn about the structure of the meetings.

 March Meeting: I drove from Chapel Hill to Winston-Salem to attend the second half of this meeting only to find that quorum had not been reached.
 Very little occurred at this meeting, however UNC-CH student, Kevin Claybren did a phenomenal job presenting on efforts to start gender non-specific housing at UNC.

 April Meeting: ASG’s new leadership was elected at this meeting at NCSU.
-Cameron Carswell of Applachian State was elected as the new president of the Association of Student Governments.
-Alecia Paige of Western Carolina University was elected as the new vice president of the Association of Student Governments.
+Cameron Carswell of Appalachian State was elected as the new president and Alecia Paige of Western Carolina University was elected as the new vice president of the Association of Student Governments.

 July Meeting: This meeting was an orientation for new Student Body Presidents with the new ASG executive officers.
 We were introduced to one another, the plans of the new ASG administration and some key leaders at General Administration.
 There was a distinctly different and more productive tone at this meeting as compared to previous ones.